 - An award has also come out, publicly voted (The Inky Award)

 - Maurice Saxby’s Books In The Life Of A Child.
 A chapter toward the end is about YA reading.
 He is one of the first to define this area and express it clearly.

 - Nicholas Tucker looks more at the younger adolescent (11-14), that point of transition into teenagehood, defining elements typically found in the books themselves rather than focusing on the youth themselves: typical genres, formats.

-Voskuhl (sp?), from Access Journal, the professional journal of the school library association of Australia.
+- Voskuhl (sp?), from Access Journal, the professional journal of the school library association of Australia.
 There are a lot of books about encouraging reluctant readers.
-One of the things about the selection of texts for school reading (especially later school years like VCE) is that the lit is usually adult lit – Shakespeare, Orwell, Aristotle.
-This was raising the question, why aren’t we looking at books targeted at teens when it’s a teen audience?
+One of the things about the selection of texts for school reading (especially later school years like VCE) is that the literature is usually adult literature — Shakespeare, Orwell, Aristotle.
+This was raising the question, why aren’t we looking at books targeted at teens when the audience are teenagers?

 How Old Is A ‘Young Adult’?

 If we use the term ‘teenager’ we define it by number, between the ages of 13 and 19.
 The ‘young adult’ is defined by the end of this range, implying that they are almost adult.
 This leads to the ‘deficit model’.
 See Nan Barr – adolescents are defined by what they are not as much as what they are.

 But young people are all so different.
 When a profit can be made from a young person (e.g. a ticket on public transport or to a movie or to entry to social media such as Facebook) the definition of ‘youth’ changes depending on the seller’s profit.